Grow Tent Ventilation: A Step-by-Step Guide – Gro Indoor

 Your system is assembled, so let’s power it on and see how it runs.
 Turn on your exhaust fan and check for airflow.
 You should feel air being pulled into your intake vent and see the walls of the tent bow inward slightly, which confirms you have good negative pressure.
 Place a digital thermometer and hygrometer inside to monitor the environment.
 You can find these essential tools in our environmental controls collection.
 Let the system run for about an hour, then check the readings.
 If it’s too warm or humid, you may need to increase the fan speed.
 It’s all about finding that sweet spot for your plants.

-Common Ventilation Mistakes (and How to Avoid Them)
+Common Grow Tent Ventilation Mistakes to Avoid

 Setting up your first ventilation system can feel a bit like a puzzle, and it’s completely normal to make a few mistakes along the way.
 The good news is that most common slip-ups are easy to spot and even easier to fix.
 Getting your ventilation right is one of the most important things you can do for your plants, as it directly impacts temperature, humidity, and air quality.
 Poor ventilation can lead to a whole host of problems, including stagnant air and mold growth, which can put a lot of stress on your plants.